tschoffelen/php-pkpass/README.md

-# PHP Passkit class for iOS Wallet
+# PHP library to create passes for iOS wallet app
-This class provides the functionality to create a pass for Wallet in Apple's iOS 6 and newer on-the-fly.
-It creates, signs and packages the Pass as a .pkpass file according to Apple's documentation.
+This class provides the functionality to create passes for Wallet in Apple's iOS 6 and newer on-the-fly.
+It creates, signs and packages the pass as a `.pkpass` file according to Apple's documentation.

 ## Requirements
 * PHP 5.4 or higher